ohqay/ChaosToClarity/README.md

 ## Chaos to Clarity

 Welcome!
-This is a showcase of my iA Writer-inspired Obsidian, using the Minimal Theme, select fonts, and a handful of plugins tailored to improve focus and create a calming aesthetic.
+This is a showcase of my iA Writer-inspired Obsidian theme, using the community theme "Minimal", select fonts, and a handful of plugins tailored to improve focus and create a calming aesthetic.

-Clone the vault, And open the folder as a vault in Obsidian.
+Clone the vault, and open the folder as a vault in Obsidian.
 Play around with it, and feel free to move your existing vault inside of it to make it your own!

 ## Light Mode